TriviumNode/architech-docs/src/preload.md

 Download the template [here](https://alpha.architech.zone/architech-template.json)

 JSON files are useful for power users that want to generate their metadata preogramatically.
 JSON files can specify any field in the CW721 metadata spec.

+Your JSON file should contain an array of metadata objects.
+If you are uploading your NFT images through Architech, each metadata object should contain an additional field `file_name` with the name of the image file for that NFT.
+E.g. `2.png`

+Each metadata field is detailed below.

 ```js
 interface ArchitechMetadata {